Organisations operate under constant pressure.

-Many organizations appear healthy on paper.
+Many organisations appear healthy on paper.

-Margins hold.
 Plans are met.
-Growth continues.

 Yet execution feels harder than it should.
-People stretch.
-Decisions slow.
-Workarounds multiply.

 As organizations scale, execution strain is rarely a capability issue.
 It is structural.